-174. Explain the difference between a general ledger and a chart of accounts.
+193. Explain the difference between a general ledger and a chart of accounts.

 Answer: A ledger is a record containing all of the accounts of a business and their balances.
-The chart of accounts is a list of all of the accounts a company uses that includes an identification number for the accounts.
+The chart of accounts is a list of all of the accounts a company uses and includes an identification number assigned to each account.

-Blooms: Remember AACSB: Communication AICPA BB: Industry AICPA FN: Decision Making Difficulty: 1 Easy Learning Objective: 02-C3 Topic: Ledger and Chart of Accounts 175.
+Blooms: Remember AACSB: Communication AICPA BB: Industry AICPA FN: Decision Making Difficulty: 1 Easy Learning Objective: 02-C3 Topic: Ledger and Chart of Accounts 194.
 Explain debits and credits and their role in the accounting system of a business.

 Answer: Debit refers to the left side of an account and credit refers to the right side of an account.
 Debits and credits are part of the double-entry accounting system.
 This system is based on the concept that all transactions and events affect at least two accounts.
 The double entry system is organized around the accounting equation which states that assets = liabilities + equity.
-Assets and expenses have normal debit balances, and liabilities, stockholders' equity and revenues have normal credit balances
+Assets, expenses and the dividends account, all have normal debit balances, and liabilities, revenues and the common stock account, all have normal credit balances.